Understanding ICO Files

 - Efficiency: Small file sizes with optional compression.

-- Transparency Handling: Built-in masks for clean overlays.
+- Transparency handling: Built-in masks for clean overlays.

 Cons:

-- Limited Size: Capped at 256x256 natively; larger displays rely on scaling, which can introduce artifacts.
+- Limited size: Capped at 256x256 natively; larger displays rely on scaling, which can introduce artifacts.

-- Outdated for Web: Modern browsers prefer PNG or SVG for favicons due to better scalability and features.
+- Outdated for web: Modern browsers prefer PNG or SVG for favicons due to better scalability and features.

-- Complexity for Editing: Multi-image structure requires specialized tools; simple editors may not handle it well.
+- Complexity for editing: Multi-image structure requires specialized tools; simple editors may not handle it well.

-- Platform-Specific: Not ideal for macOS or mobile without conversion.
+- Platform-specific: Not ideal for macOS or mobile without conversion.

 In Conclusion